World Patient Safety Day

 Observing World Patient Safety Day

 World Patient Safety Day is a holiday that all of us should observe.
-It’s important not just for people providing healthcare but also for the rest of us who aren’t in charge of patients.
+It’s important not just for healthcare providers but also for the rest of us who aren’t in charge of patients.

-After all, eventually, we’re all going to be patients of some medical facility at some point in our lives, so the experience should be as safe as humanly possible.
+After all, eventually, we’re all going to be patients at some medical facility at some point in our lives, so the experience should be as safe as possible.
 We also encourage everyone to spread the word about this holiday using the hashtag #WorldPatientSafetyDay on social media.